|Split Number||Lap Time||Split Time|

-Although it is thought that the first device known as chronograph today was invented by Jean-Moyes Pouzai in 1776, the official records show that the chronograph was first presented by Nicolas Mathieu Rieussec to the French King Louis-Philippe in 1821 to be used in horse racing.
+Although it is thought that Jean-Moyes Pouzai invented the first device known as chronograph today in 1776, the official records show that the chronograph was first presented by Nicolas Mathieu Rieussec to the French King Louis-Philippe in 1821 to be used in horse racing.
 The first modern stopwatch was produced in 1869 by the famous Swiss watchmaker Tag Heuer.

 The stopwatch starts recording the time when the start button is pressed.
-When the process being measured is completed, the stop button is pressed and the elapsed time is saved.
+When the measured process is completed, the stop button is pressed, and the elapsed time is saved.
 Then, the stopwatch counter can be reset by pressing the reset button.

-Stopwatches are frequently used in a variety of sports activities, including running, cycling or swimming.
+Stopwatches are frequently used in a variety of sports activities, including running, cycling, or swimming.
 However, the use of stopwatches is not limited to sports activities.
-Many other tasks that need to be tracked and utilize a stopwatch as it can provide information such as split or lap times to help determine the quality of the performance.
+Many other tasks need to be tracked.
+And, utilizing a stopwatch is crucial as it can provide information such as split or lap times to help determine the quality of the performance.

-A stopwatch is used to measure or count the time elapsed during any activity, such as racing, while a timer is a device that runs for a certain time and stops running at the end of that time.
-To summarize, a timer can be defined as a countdown timer while a stopwatch is a count-up timer.
+A stopwatch measures or counts the time elapsed during any activity, such as racing, while a timer runs for a certain time for measuring specific time intervals.
+In other words, a timer can be defined as a countdown timer, while a stopwatch is a count-up timer.

 Online Stopwatch is an easy-to-use count-up timer that allows you to start a stopwatch to measure elapsed time in hours, minutes, and milliseconds.

-To use Online Stopwatch, you must first press the “Start” button.
-You can record the elapsed time by pressing the “Pause” button when the process you time for is completed, or you can record lap times without resetting the elapsed time by pressing the “Lap” button.
+To use Online Stopwatch, first press the "Start" button.
+You can record the elapsed time by pressing the "Pause" button when the process you time for is completed, or you can record lap times without resetting the elapsed time by pressing the "Lap" button.